Architectural Concrete: Where Art Meets Science

 Aesthetics and architecture often go hand-in-hand, but for BACR, structural integrity is equally important.
 During last year’s joint Structural Engineers Association of Illinois (SEAOI) and International Concrete Repair Institution (ICRI) Assessment and Repair of Concrete Structures Seminar, Redar presented alongside Paul Gaudette, principal at Wiss, Janney, Elstner & Associates (WJE).
 Together, the two addressed the importance of balancing structural integrity with concrete aesthetics.

-Highlighting their recent collaboration at North Shore Congregation Israel in Glencoe, IL, the duo shared in-depth insight on what it took to repair, replace and match a 55-year-old concrete facade on one of the area’s oldest synagogues.
+Highlighting their recent collaboration at North Shore Congregation Israel in Glencoe, IL, the duo shared in-depth insight on what it took to repair, replace and match a 55-year-old exposed aggregate concrete facade on one of the area’s oldest synagogues.

 “Marrying art with science was imperative to the success of this project,” said Redar.
 “We have WJE’s expertise to thank for mastering the science while BACR’s craftsmanship brought artistry to the assignment.”